Regulations

 • Analyze media reports, peers and benchmarks, as well as other publications and scientific articles on sustainability developments

-1. Define a time frame for your materiality assessment
+1. Set a time frame for your dual materiality analysis based on the time definition of ESRS 1:

 1. Define how you plan to engage stakeholders